stab3l-admin/stab3l-docs/content/docs/verification-system.md

 ## Conclusion

 The STAB3L verification system provides a robust and secure method for verifying compute resources.
-By using cryptographic techniques like ZKPs and TEEs, STAB3L ensures that CU tokens accurately represent the compute resources they claim to represent, creating a trustless marketplace for compute power.
+By using cryptographic techniques like ZKPs and TEEs, STAB3L ensures that verified compute resources accurately back the sSTB tokens, creating a trustless marketplace for compute power.

 {% hint style="success" %}
 The verification system is a cornerstone of STAB3L's value proposition, enabling trustless trading of compute resources across blockchain ecosystems.